Spikef/tapcall/README.md

 `AsyncParallelBailHook` is an asynchronous hook.
 It calls all callbacks registered to the hook in parallel.

-The `call` method returns a promise, which resolves the first returned value(except `undefined`) of the callbacks.
+The `call` method returns a promise, which resolves the first NOT `undefined` value or rejects an error(which will be wrapped in a custom error) of the callbacks.
-If a callback occurs an error or rejects a promise, it will end early and `reject` the promise with a custom error.

 ### AsyncSeriesHook